 Results 1–10 of 64 for "Web Article"X related to "Blindness: remapping the brain and the..."
-Refine Your Search Refine Your Search TopicStress (10)Therapy (9)Parenting (8)Violence (7)Education (6) 24 more... [+] Anxiety (5)Children (5)Aging (4)Law & psychology (4)Natural disasters (4)Sexuality (3)Trauma (3)HIV & AIDS (2)Personality (2)Workplace issues (2)Addictions (1)Death & dying (1)Disability (1)Emotional health (1)Environment (1)Ethics (1)Kids & the media (1)Learning & memory (1)Military (1)Money (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Sexual abuse (1)Teens (1)Hide detailsDocument TypeWeb ArticleXYear2013 (2)2012 (6)2011 (11)2010 (7)Author/ContributorGovernment Relations Staff (6)MacGillivray, William A. (3)Advisory Committee on Colleague Assistance (1)Burdette, Kimberly (1)Clay, Rebecca A. (1) 7 more... [+] Grossman, Lisa (1)Lucariello, Joan (1)Martin, David J. (1)Nordal, Katherine C. (1)Rothschild, Louis (1)Shields, Stephanie (1)White, David (1)Hide details Results 1–10 of 64 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Interacting With Our Members With DisabilitiesThis guide illustrates appropriate ways to interact with our members with disabilities and to most effectively meet their disability-related needs including disability etiquette, considerations for meeting arrangements, considerations for persons with specific disabilities, web and electronic material accessibility, resources and more.Web Article (January 2010)2.Congress should restore Medicare mental health services cutsTo protect mental health benefits that Medicare patients receive, Congress should extend for two years the restoration of reimbursement cut from psychologists' and social workers' services and also make psychologists eligible for E&M reimbursement for the services they provide within their licensure.
-The cost is very low to protect mental health.Web Article 3.Historic law includes psychotherapy payment restorationThe new health care reform law extends the 5 percent Medicare psychotherapy payment restoration.Web Article (March 2010)4.Congress should protect Medicare mental health paymentCongress should extend the MIPPA provision that restored 2007 cuts to Medicare part B mental health services and require Medicare reimbursement for psychologists' evaluation and management (E/M) services provided within their licensure.Web Article 5.Your Practice Assessment in ActionTen examples of expanded advocacy activities that support the psychology practice community.Web Article 6.Pro-psychology bills advance in CongressThe CHAMP Act, with increased Medicare payments for psychologists, and the Mental Health Parity Act of 2007 will soon get full Senate consideration.Web Article 7.The Patient Protection and Affordable Care Act: New protections and opportunities for practicing psychologistsThe Patient Protection and Affordable Care Act (PPACA) expands coverage for more Americans, protects traditional psychological practice, and opens new opportunities for psychologists in private and public health programs.Web Article (March 2010)8.President signs one-month SGR cut delayPresident Obama signed legislation postponing the Sustainable Growth Rate cut, which would have cut most Medicare provider payments.Web Article (November 2010)7.About the APA Practice OrganizationThe APA Practice Organization (APAPO) is a legally separate companion organization to the American Psychological Association (APA).
+Refine Your Search Refine Your Search TopicStress (8)Therapy (7)Violence (7)Education (6)Parenting (6) 21 more... [+] Children (5)Anxiety (4)Natural disasters (4)Law & psychology (3)Trauma (3)Personality (2)Addictions (1)Aging (1)Emotional health (1)Environment (1)Ethics (1)HIV & AIDS (1)Kids & the media (1)Learning & memory (1)Military (1)Money (1)Post-traumatic Stress Disorder (1)Schizophrenia (1)Sexual abuse (1)Sexuality (1)Teens (1)Hide detailsDocument TypeWeb ArticleXYear2013 (2)2012 (6)2011 (11)2010 (7)Author/ContributorGovernment Relations Staff (6)MacGillivray, William A. (3)Advisory Committee on Colleague Assistance (1)Burdette, Kimberly (1)Grossman, Lisa (1) 6 more... [+] Lucariello, Joan (1)Martin, David J. (1)Nordal, Katherine C. (1)Rothschild, Louis (1)Shields, Stephanie (1)White, David (1)Hide details Results 1–10 of 64 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Congress should restore Medicare mental health services cutsTo protect mental health benefits that Medicare patients receive, Congress should extend for two years the restoration of reimbursement cut from psychologists' and social workers' services and also make psychologists eligible for E&M reimbursement for the services they provide within their licensure.
+The cost is very low to protect mental health.Web Article 2.Historic law includes psychotherapy payment restorationThe new health care reform law extends the 5 percent Medicare psychotherapy payment restoration.Web Article (March 2010)3.Congress should protect Medicare mental health paymentCongress should extend the MIPPA provision that restored 2007 cuts to Medicare part B mental health services and require Medicare reimbursement for psychologists' evaluation and management (E/M) services provided within their licensure.Web Article 4.Your Practice Assessment in ActionTen examples of expanded advocacy activities that support the psychology practice community.Web Article 5.The Patient Protection and Affordable Care Act: New protections and opportunities for practicing psychologistsThe Patient Protection and Affordable Care Act (PPACA) expands coverage for more Americans, protects traditional psychological practice, and opens new opportunities for psychologists in private and public health programs.Web Article (March 2010)6.President signs one-month SGR cut delayPresident Obama signed legislation postponing the Sustainable Growth Rate cut, which would have cut most Medicare provider payments.Web Article (November 2010)7.About the APA Practice OrganizationThe APA Practice Organization (APAPO) is a legally separate companion organization to the American Psychological Association (APA).
 It promotes the professional interests of practicing psychologists in all settings.
-APAPO’s mission is to advance and protect the practice of psychology.Web Article Previous 1 2 3 ...
+APAPO’s mission is to advance and protect the practice of psychology.Web Article 8.Member update: November 1, 2010Information on changing the Medicare definition of psychologist, health care reform, health information technology, Medicare psychotherapy payments and telehealth.Web Article (November 2010)9.Working with HIV: Issues for People with HIV/AIDS Contemplating Workforce (re)Entry Obstacles to workforce (re)entry exist for many HIV/AIDS infected individuals, including concerns over uncertain future health, possible loss of benefits, outdated job skills, discrimination, disclosure and accommodation for HIV/AIDS-related disabilities.Web Article (July 2011)10.Recovering from the wildfiresStrong emotional reactions to a natural disaster are normal; but, you can take steps to restore your emotional well-being and a sense of control in your life.Web Article (August 2011) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 64 for "Web Article"X related to "Blindness: remapping the brain and the..."